chrishunt/tortoise/README.markdown

     $ tortoise --html drawing.logo > drawing.html

+Or as png:

+    $ tortoise --png drawing.logo > drawing.png

 Rendering The Canvas
 --------------------
 Tortoise can currently render its canvas as ascii or as html.